secretstartups/handbook/content/handbook/engineering/development/ops/verify/_index.md

 Every two weeks the Verify Engineering Update Newsletter is set out to an opt-in subscriber list.
 The purpose of the email is to share recent highlights from the Verify stage so folks will have a better idea of what is happening on other teams, and provide new opportunities for learning and collaboration.

-Everyone is welcome to sign up or view previous issue on the [newsletter page](https://www.getrevue.co/profile/verify-engineering-update).
+Everyone is welcome to sign up or view previous issue on the newsletter page (link no longer available).

 Each issue of the newsletter is planned using individual issues linked in the [newsletter epic](https://gitlab.com/groups/gitlab-com/-/epics/1148).
 Content is generally contributed by managers, but everyone is encouraged to contribute topics for the newsletter.

 ## Verify Technical Discussions

 Verify Technical Discussions is a Zoom meeting hosted monthly by the team members in the Verify stage.
-Everyone is invited, however paricipation from the Verify stage members is especially encouraged.
+Everyone is invited, however participation from the Verify stage members is especially encouraged.

 During the meeting we discuss a variety of technical aspects related to the Verify stage roadmap.
 Folks are also encouraged to challenges they're facing working on problems in the CI domain.